 A specialized certification program is available for translators as well.
 Once you have reached a certain level of competence, you can consider this.

 Beyond language skills, you should also be familiar with industry norms and sector-specific details.
-You will also benefit from your understanding of technical aspects, technology, nuances of the work, and etiquette.
+Your understanding of technical aspects, technology, nuances of the work, and etiquette will also benefit you.

 2. Japanese proficiency at a higher level